FOREX-Dollar rebounds after strong labor market reports

 "Instead of selling GBP in anticipation of an economic slowdown, it is buying GBP on the basis of interest rate differentials," Gallo said.

-The Chinese yuan last traded at 7.27177 per dollar in the offshore market CNH=D3, after having fallen about 0.4% the previous session.
+The Chinese yuan last traded at 7.27177 per dollar in the offshore market CNH=D3, a day after falling about 0.4%.
 The central bank set a stronger-than-expected midpoint fixing for the fourth straight day this week, which traders believe is an attempt to prevent the yuan from weakening too fast and too far.
 CNY/

 Bitcoin BTC=BTSP hit a 13-month high of $31,500, continuing to find support due to recent plans by fund managers to launch a U.S.-listed spot bitcoin exchange-traded fund (ETF).